microsoft/ML-For-Beginners/Introduction/3-fairness/README.md

 An image labeling technology infamously mislabeled images of dark-skinned people as gorillas.
 Mislabeling is harmful not just because the system made a mistake because it specifically applied a label that has a long history of being purposefully used to denigrate Black people.

 [![AI: Ain't I a Woman?](https://img.youtube.com/vi/QxuyfWoVV98/0.jpg)](https://www.youtube.com/watch?v=QxuyfWoVV98 "AI, Ain't I a Woman?")
-> Video: AI, Ain't I a Woman - a performance showing the harm caused by racist denigration by AI
+> 🎥 Click the image above for a video: AI, Ain't I a Woman - a performance showing the harm caused by racist denigration by AI
 ### Over- or under- representation

 Skewed image search results can be a good example of this harm.
 When searching images of professions with an equal or higher percentage of men than women, such as engineering, or CEO, watch for results that are more heavily skewed towards a given gender.